nicoboyce/nano/draft.md

+Plot type: "dude with a problem"

+Characters:

+Norm

+Edward

+Derek - pub landlord

+Sandi Toksvig - 15-1

+John Humphreys - Mastermind

+CJ de Mooi?

+Game show champion Norman can beat any puzzle and solve any code, so why can't he unravel the mystery of his disappearing socks and their connection to a shadowy cabal of crossword compilers?

 ## Chapter 1 (2000)

 Blinking in the harsh studio lighting, Norman winced as an intern on a scaffold lobbed handfulls of glittery confetti over him as John Humphreys delivered a piece to camera.
 Another naff trophy to sit on his fireplace mantel - a glass bowl carefully etched with the words "Mastermind champion 2016" - but a fine triumph over the disorder of the unknown fact.
 Barely remembering the deciding question, hardly aware of his voice as he spoke the crucial answer, Norman nevertheless consciously chose to absorb the following moment, wave after wave of joy, relief, satisfaction.